 Here is a quote from Yolt’s CPO speaking on what the companies core values are:

 – “We believe that staying on top of your money shouldn’t be a hassle.
 That’s why we built Yolt with a fresh approach, smart insights and easy actions, so you can make the most of life.”

-This will become more clear as we progress through this Yolt review how these ideas have influenced the app.
+This will become more clear as we progress through this Yolt review of how these ideas have influenced the app.